Who is Warren Buffett?

 3. Profit margins

-Warren Buffett prioritizes a company's profit margins when evaluating investment opportunities.
+Buffett prioritizes a company's profit margins when evaluating investment opportunities.
 He looks at the company's history of profits, assessing whether they increase consistently.
-For example, a high-profit margin indicates the company is doing well, while steadily growing profits indicate efficient management.
+For example, a high profit margin indicates the company is doing well financially, while steadily growing profits indicate efficient management.

 Profit is calculated by dividing net income by net sales and can offer the following insights on a business:

-Another important Warren Buffett investment strategy is investing in well-established companies that have been around for over a decade.
-Understanding a company's size gives insight into its risk profile, growth potential, volatility, and whether it fits the investor's financial goals and risk tolerance
+Another important element of Buffett's investment strategy is investing in well-established companies that have been around for more than a decade.
+Understanding a company's size gives insight into its risk profile, growth potential, volatility, and whether it fits the investor's financial goals and risk tolerance.

 Assessing a company's size and growth history allows investors insight into the following essential considerations: